 The title of this post is a bit misleading since it’s not just Mankiw that lied to you.
 Austrian economists lied (or are just as ignorant), as are prominent Keynesian's.

 I pick on Mankiw because his textbook “Principles of Economics” is used by the vast majority of Econ 101 professors so it’s an easy target.
 His example of credit creation and how deposits are multiplied throughout the private sector is still used today both online and in classrooms to erroneously describe how the monetary system of a sovereign nation such as the US operates.
+The point of this post is to explain how the neo-liberal concept of the money multiplier is false and consequently the central bank does not control the money supply.

 Money Multiplier Explained